 The risk factors of Parkinson’s Disease include the following:

-- There is also some genetic susceptibility, as first degree relatives of patients diagnosed with PD are twice as likely to develop the condition
+- There is also some genetic susceptibility, as first degree relatives of patients diagnosed with Parkinson’s are twice as likely to develop the condition

 - Environmental risk factors include exposure to certain toxins and medications, living in rural areas, drinking well water, working with pesticides, and working in wood/paper mills.
-These risk factors are not yet well categorized and are still being studied.
+These risk factors are not yet well categorized and are still being researched into

-- Repeated head trauma and a prior brain infection
+- Repeated head trauma and prior brain infection are also risk factors

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.